cnlewis/CAPE_stone/index.md

 <br><br>
 The majority of the queries consisted of short text searches, few words, requiring us to supplement the data.
 In order to use topic modeling techniques such as Latent Dirichlet Allocation (LDA) and Non-negative Matrix Factorization (NMF), we ran the queries through the Google Books API to pull book descriptions.
 <br><br>
 The models used LDA and NMF are unsupervised techniques for topic discovery in large document collections.
-Discover different topics that a set of documents represent and how much of each topic is present in a document (or corpus).
+These algorithms discover different topics represented in a set of documents and how much of each topic is present in a document (or corpus).
 <br><br>
 Each algorithm has a different mathematical underpinning:
 <ul><li>LDA is is based on a bayesian probabilistic graphical modeling</li>